apify/apify-docs/docs/actors/development/testing_and_maintenance.md

 await expectAsync(runResult).withLog((log) => {
     // Neither ReferenceError or TypeErrors should ever occur
     // in production code – they mean the code is over-optimistic
-    // The he errors must be dealt with gracefully and displayed with a helpful message to the user expect(log)
+    // The errors must be dealt with gracefully and displayed with a helpful message to the user expect(log)
         .withContext(runResult.format('ReferenceError'))
         .not.toContain('ReferenceError');